spencertipping/ni/doc/perl.md

 0.125	0.25	0.625
 ```

+**NOTE:** If you're using `pR` and you have code that depends on that `pR` to
+parse, ni may fail to parse closing brackets.
+You can either explicitly wrap
+subroutines with `()`, or you can use the workarounds suggested by the
+perl-parse error message if you run into this.
+It isn't possible for ni to
+figure this out for you because it parses the command line before executing
+meta-operators.

 As usual with ni, any source you require with `pR` will be shipped over SSH and
 Docker connections, bundled into Hadoop jars, and generally will be available
 wherever your pipeline goes.
 There are some limitations, though; in particular,